addycb/Pimeyes-Free-POC/README.md

-Here is a proof of concept exploit tool for Pimeyes Facial Recognition Search.
-After contacting Pimeyes and receiving no response, I've decided to publish this tool.
-It allows for the user to receive full search results, namely web links, from Pimeyes searches.
+Pimeyes_Free_POC
+A proof of concept exploit tool to bypass Pimeyes' obfuscation and provide full premium search results.
+Despite attempts to contact Pimeyes, no response was received, leading to the publication of the tool.
+It enabling retrieval of unobfuscated web links from search results.
 Use:
 1. Clone the directory "git clone https://github.com/addycb/Pimeyes-Free-POC"
 2. Navigate into the directory "cd Pimeyes-Free-POC"